 Acclimate Your Floor Boards

-Place your Laminate floorboards in their unopened packages in the room you’ll be installing them, and let them acclimate for at least 72 hours before you start your installation.
+Place your laminate floorboards in their unopened packages in the room you’ll be installing them, and let them acclimate for at least 72 hours before you install laminate flooring.
 This allows your floors to adjust to the temperature and humidity of the room, and reduces the likelihood of your floors swelling, shrinking, and warping.

 Read the Manufacturer Instructions